 Romani Gypsy

-In Spain, Romani Gypsy attire bursts with vibrant colors and cultural heritage.
-Women wear layered skirts with intricate patterns, paired with embellished blouses and shawls.
-Accessories like coin belts, beaded jewelry, and floral headscarves add to the flamboyant style.
-Men opt for loose-fitting trousers, embroidered vests, and wide-brimmed hats, blending Spanish and Romani influences.
+In Spain, Romani Gypsy clothing is full of bright colors and cultural style.
+Women wear layered skirts with patterns.
+They pair them with decorated blouses and shawls.
+Accessories like coin belts, beaded jewelry, and floral headscarves add extra color and style.

 Islamic